PAPERZILLA

 Email & RSS

 Paperzilla delivers project updates as daily digests, weekly rollups, or private RSS/Atom feeds.
-Choose frequency, paper count, and schedule.
+Choose frequency, item count, and schedule.
 Digest issues are stored in-app, so every email becomes a browsable archive.

 Subscribe once.
-Let the literature come to you.
+Let the research stream come to you.

-Daily email digests when qualifying papers are found
+Daily email digests when qualifying updates are found

 Weekly rollups based on your time zone and schedule